Format and schedule

 Inclusivity and accessibility

-Do I belong at LingComm21 even if I’m not a linguist?
+Do I belong at LingComm25 even if I’m not a linguist?
 Does it count if I’m communicating in areas that aren’t online?
 Does it make sense for me to be on programming?

 Yes!
 We believe strongly that both linguists and communicators have things to learn from each other.
 Knowledge of a topic doesn’t always translate into communicating effectively about that topic.
-We’ve been inspired by scicomm (science communication) conferences, which contain a mix of media/policy folks who specialize in science-related topics as well as scientists from a wide variety of subfields who communicate beyond technical audiences.
+We’ve been inspired by SciComm (science communication) conferences, which contain a mix of media/policy folks who specialise in science-related topics as well as scientists from a wide variety of subfields who communicate beyond technical audiences.

 You might be more of a linguistics enthusiast than a lingcommer—that is, more interested in consuming the interesting things that other people make related to linguistics than in creating them yourself—and that’s also a wonderful thing to be!
 In that case, you might be more interested in the public-facing events of LingFest.

-English is the default language for LingComm21; no additional languages attracted sufficient interest to run programming in them.
-During breaks, we encourage you to communicate with other conference participants in whatever language(s) you share, and you’re welcome to suggest language-specific meetups for Day 4.
+English is the default language for LingComm25.
+During breaks, we encourage you to communicate with other conference participants in whatever language(s) you share, and you’re welcome to suggest language-specific meetups for the community-led sessions.

 What accessibility is being provided?